-One of London’s busiest transport hubs, Paddington Station and its nearby neighbourhoods have undergone a serious transformation in recent years, with luxury waterside apartments and new head offices popping up all over Paddington.
+One of London’s busiest transport hubs, Paddington Station and its surrounding area has undergone a serious transformation in recent years, with luxury waterside apartments and new head offices popping up all over Paddington.

-There are so many things to do near Paddington Station that the surrounding area has become a destination in itself, from historic parks to outdoor arts trails (not to mention all the floating, fine dining and pubs).
+There are so many things to do near Paddington Station that the nearby neighbourhood and canals have become a destination in themselves, from historic parks and alfresco arts trails to fine dining on floating barges – plus Paddington pubs galore!

 Things to do near Paddington Station

 From Peru to Paddington….no trip to Paddington Station is complete without seeing the statue of Paddington Bear with his suitcase and hat.

 The statue is located half way up platform 1 (you don’t need a train ticket to access this section of the station).
 You’ll recognise it as the spot from the recent Paddington Bear movie where the Brown family first meet our hirsuite hero.

 As well as the Paddington Bear main statue, there is also a Paddington Bear plaque, bench and dedicated gift-shop (marmalade sandwich anyone?).

 If you can ‘bear’ any more, there are some outdoor installations of Paddington Bear too near the canal but the Paddington Bear statue in the station itself is the biggest and best.

 A 10 minute walk from Paddington Station brings you to Hyde Park and most noticeably, the stunningly beautiful Italian Gardens.

 Free to visit and a frequent filming location (THAT fight scene between Hugh Grant and Colin Firth in Bridget Jones was filmed here), the Italian Gardens ‘blossomed’ in the 1860s and are believed to have been created as a gift from Prince Albert to Queen Victoria (well, you can’t go wrong with flowers).